Risk Management and Internal Control

 Key risks related to the Group’s businesses and to the industries in which the Group operates include:

-On time completion of two new data centres and upgrade of current data centre – The Group’s operation depends on its ability to produce data hall inventory on time to meet market demand in order to maintain its market share.
-The Group identified critical milestones and expedited achievement through priority planning and proper resources planning to ensure on-time completion of the projects.
+Project development risks - On time completion of new data centres and upgrade of existing data centres – The Group’s operations depend on its ability to provide adequate and relevant data centre capacity that can meet the latest specification requirements by the market demand on a timely basis so as to maintain or increase its market share.
+The Group identified critical milestones and expedited achievement through priority planning and proper resources management to ensure on-time completion of the projects.

 Mitigating Principal Risks Faced by the Group